DivyaNareshkumarPatel/Convergence2025/README.md

 # Pre-Convergene date - 24/04/2025
 # Convergence date - 15/09/2025
 ## Coming Soon!
-## Our website is under construction for convergence event pre-convergence is sucessfully completed.
+## Our website is under construction for convergence event pre-convergence event has been sucessfully completed.
 Exciting things are on the way — stay tuned!
 Welcome to the official repository for the **Convergence** and **Pre-Convergence** event management system developed for my university **Ganpat University**.

 This platform was created to digitize and streamline the organization of our flagship college events, enabling online registration, event management, and real-time updates.